Applications for the Learner Support Fund for this academic year 2023/24 are now available.

 How to apply

-To apply for the Learner Support Fund (including childcare), you can complete an application online via the link below.
-We recommend all Students to apply for this fund before their course commences.
+To apply for the Learner Support Fund (including childcare), you can complete an application online via the link above.
+We recommend all Students apply for this fund before their course commences.
 This is to ensure we have the best chance possible of having any funding you may be eligible for in place before your course starts.
 (This includes funding towards Childcare, Advanced Loan Bursary and Students aged 14+ on course fee funded course.)

 As a requirement to access the funding you will be required to submit proof of household income.
 The College is unable to process any applications without this evidence.